Virginia Criminal Lawyer

 - Failure to yield to an emergency vehicle

 The process of being charged for reckless driving can be similar to that of a normal traffic ticket.
 You will be observed committing the violation by an officer, who will pull you over and most likely issue you a ticket.
 You may not even know at the time that you face a criminal charge and potential jail time as opposed to just a normal fine.
 The penalties associated with reckless driving are serious, and because the court date has a tendency to sneak up on people, we recommend that you contact an attorney as soon as possible to help handle your defense against the charges you face.
+You will also want to retain the services of an attorney who is familiar with the jurisdiction where you were cited, including the communities of Manassas, Occoquan, Dale City and other area of Prince William or Fairfax County.

 Sex crimes are taken very seriously by the Commonwealth of Virginia and the attorneys who prosecute cases on its behalf.
 The penalties for these crimes are so severe that even if the act was never committed, you can still go to prison for a long time just for attempting to complete a sexual offense.
 Some of these crimes carry a potential maximum penalty of ten years in prison, even for the first offense.
 The stakes are extremely high if you have been accused of a sexual offense, and chances are good that both your reputation and your freedom are on the line.
 This makes it very important that you secure the services of a qualified and experienced lawyer who will fight for your rights and a positive result in court.